javier/questdb.io/docs/deployment/aws-official-ami.md

 An information panel displays the ID of the QuestDB instance with launch configuration details and hints for locating the instance in the EC2 console.

+The default `user`` is `admin` and `password is `quest` to log in to the webconsole.

 ## QuestDB configuration

+You can connect to instance where QuestDB is deployed using SSH.
 The server configuration file is at the following location on the AMI:

 ```bash